jxbz/signSGD/README.md

 <img src="https://jeremybernste.in/publications/signum/norms.png" width="120" align="right"></img>

-Here I house mxnet code for the signSGD paper.
+Here I house mxnet code for the original signSGD paper (ICML-18).
+I've put the code here to facilitate reproducing the results in the paper, and this code isn't intended for development purposes.
+In particular, this implementation does not exploit any compression properties.
 Some links:
 - [arxiv version of the paper](https://arxiv.org/abs/1802.04434).
 - more information about the paper on [my personal website](https://jeremybernste.in/publications/).
 - my coauthors: [Yu-Xiang Wang](https://www.cs.cmu.edu/~yuxiangw/), [Kamyar Azizzadenesheli](https://sites.google.com/uci.edu/kamyar), [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/).